A key focus of our work is to create a culture of evidence-led best practice across our healthcare community here in the West of England.

 Don’t Wait to Anticoagulate

-Working in collaboration with Gloucestershire CCG and Bayer, our innovative Don’t Wait to Anticoagulate project (DWAC) is helping to prevent strokes amongst patients with atrial fibrillation (AF).
+Working in collaboration with Gloucestershire CCG and Bayer, our innovative Don’t Wait to Anticoagulate project (DWAC) helped to prevent strokes amongst patients with atrial fibrillation (AF).
 Receiving national recognition, a number of AHSNs around the country now have plans to run the scheme across their regions.

 During phases one and two of the project’s roll-out in Gloucestershire, DWAC has potentially prevented 21 strokes amongst people with AF, representing a saving of over £489,000 by optimising medicines management in primary care.

 Phase three of DWAC was rolled out in partnership with Bristol CCG to all primary care practices.
-Completed in March 2017, the full evaluation of this latest phase will be available in the autumn.
 In addition, the Bristol, North Somerset and South Gloucestershire (BNSSG) Sustainability and Transformation Partnership (STP) is considering DWAC as part of their stroke prevention pathway, which we hope will form phase four of the local rollout.

 Co-designed with a wide range of stakeholders, including NICE, patient representatives and clinical partners, DWAC provides an easy-to-use toolkit and information materials for patients, clinicians and pharmacists to support shared decision making and optimise anticoagulation.
 Further support is also provided in the form of quality improvement and clinical skills training.